-(5) An analysis of the level of capital expenditures and associated timeframes for a water public utility to remediate, repair, or both a water system, as part of an acquisition due diligence process, required to bring the fire protection service up to at least the water public utility's acceptable operating characteristics.
+(5) An analysis of the level of capital expenditures and associated timeframes for a water public utility to remediate, repair, or both, a water system, as part of an acquisition due diligence process, required to bring the fire protection service up to at least the water public utility's acceptable operating characteristics.

-(6) A written notification process to affected customers and local jurisdictions that may include property owners, the municipality and the local fire department of the location of any fire protection connection of fire hydrant that cannot meet the water public utility's acceptable operating characteristics.
+(6) A written notification process to affected customers and local jurisdictions that may include property owners, the municipality and the local fire department of the location of any fire protection connection or fire hydrant that cannot meet the water public utility's acceptable operating characteristics.

-(c) In conjunction with its obligations under 52 Pa.
-Code § 65.4 (relating to records), a water public utility that provides fire protection connections and fire hydrant service should update its maps, plans, and records to include the location of and, if feasible, the last known operating characteristics of all public and private fire hydrants.
+(c) In conjunction with its obligations under § 65.4 (relating to records), a water public utility that provides fire protection connections and fire hydrant service should update its maps, plans and records to include the location of and, if feasible, the last known operating characteristics of all public and private fire hydrants.

 § 69.xx4.
-Hydraulic Distribution System Modeling Required for Fire Protection.
+Hydraulic distribution system modeling required for fire protection.

-(a) Hydraulic Distribution System Modeling is a valuable aide in forecasting system capabilities under varying operational conditions.
+(a) Hydraulic distribution system modeling is a valuable aide in forecasting system capabilities under varying operational conditions.

-(b) Class A water public utilities should develop and implement a plan to use and maintain computerized hydraulic models for each discrete water system.

-(c) The plan should address all of the following:
+(b) Class A water public utilities should develop and implement a plan to use and maintain computerized hydraulic models for each discrete water system. (c) The plan should address all of the following: